The Master's University

-The Master's University (TMU) is a private non-denominational Christian university in Santa Clarita, California.
+The Master's University (TMU) is a private non-denominational Evangelical university in Santa Clarita, California.

 History

 The college was founded in 1927.
 It was originally named Los Angeles Baptist College and Seminary.
 In 1961, it moved to Newhall in Santa Clarita, California.
 In 1985, John MacArthur became the school president; the name was changed to The Master's College, hoping to appeal to a wider evangelical audience.
 In 2016, the school underwent another name change and became The Master's University.
 In June 2019 John MacArthur stepped down as president and became chancellor and John Stead, a faculty member since 1970, became the interim president.
 In 2020, Sam Horn became president of The Master's University and Seminary.
 John Stead in his 50th year at TMU took the role of Senior Vice President.
 Dr. Abner Chou has served as the President of TMUS since 2021, including serving on an interim the year.